-YOUTH STOCK TYPE WALK TROT PROGRAM
+YOUTH 10 - 18 WALK-TROT PROGRAM

-6410.
-This division is for youth five (5) to nine (9) years of age.

-6411.
-Once an exhibitor has been judged in a performance class at a lope/canter, s/ he cannot exhibit in another youth division with the same horse show;

-A. An exhibitor may not show in two age divisions at the same show (ie An exhibitor may not show in both Walk Trot Showmanship and 13 & Under Showmanship)
+- 6450.
+This division is for Youth ages 10 through 18 years of age. - 6451.
+An exhibitor may either show in this division or in one of the other youth divisions at the same show.
+The exhibitor may not show in both the walk-trot division and a division that requires a lope/canter.
+Exception: halter, color, hunter in hand, longe line, driving and parade. - 6453.

-6412.
-The horse can be used in other classes.

-6413.
 Showmanship at Halter.
 To be judged in the same manner as Youth Showmanship at Halter.
-See Rule(s) 6201-6208.
+See Rules 6201-6208. - 6454.

-6414.
 Western Pleasure.
-To be judged the same as Western Pleasure, omitting the lope and extended gaits.
-See Rule(s) 3511-3523.
+To be judged the same as Western Pleasure, omitting the lope.
+See Rules 3511-3523. - 6455.

-6415.
 Western Horsemanship.
-This class will be judged the same as Youth Western Horsemanship, omitting the lope, extended gaits.
-See Rule(s) 6251-6259.
-6416.
+To be judged the same as Youth Western Horsemanship, omitting the lope.
+Exhibitors shall not be asked to drop stirrups or dismount and/or remount.
+See Rules 6251-6259. - 6456.
 Hunter Under Saddle.
-To be judged the same as Hunter Under Saddle, omitting the extended gaits, canter or hand gallop.
-See Rule(s) 3425-3427.
-It is required that the exhibit or wears appropriate protective head gear with chin strap under chin.
+To be judged the same as Hunter Under Saddle, omitting the canter and hand gallop.
+See Rules 3425-3426.
+It is required that the exhibitor wears appropriate protective head gear with chin strap under chin. - 6457.

-6417.
 Hunt Seat Equitation.
-To be judged the same as Youth Hunt Seat Equitation, omitting the canter, extended gaits, hand gallop, and riding without irons.
-See Rule(s) 6231-6242.
-It is required that the exhibitor wears appropriate protective head gear with chin strap under chin.
+To be judged the same as Youth Hunt Seat Equitation, omitting the canter and hand gallop and riding without irons.
+See Rules 6231-6242.
+It is required that the exhibitor wears appropriate protective head gear with chin strap under the chin. - 6458.

-6418.
 Trail.
-To be judged the same as Trail omitting the lope, gate and any other obstacle which the execution of may compromise safety.
-See Rule(s) 3571-3598.
-6419.
-PHBA points, refer to Rule(s) 3111-3114.

-6420.
-These classes will be eligible for year end award and ROM, however, these classes cannot be counted for any other PHBA Youth Awards
+To be judged the same as Trail omitting the lope.
+See Rules 3571-3597 - 6459.
+PHBA points, refer to Rule(s) 3111-3114. - 6460.
+These classes will be eligible for year end awards, ROM and Superior Awards, however, these classes cannot be counted for any other PHBA Youth Awards.
+Youth 10 through 18 Walk-Trot ROM's shall not make a horse eligible for Youth Performance Halter.